The Official Soho London Directory

 Moor Street

-Moor Street in Soho, London is a short but well-known street tucked between Old Compton Street and Charing Cross Road, just steps away from Tottenham Court Road station.
-The name Moor Street likely dates back to the 17th century and may be linked to the Moorfields area or early traders with North African roots, a common naming influence during that era.
-Today, it sits at the heart of Soho’s creative and entertainment district, known for its mix of old charm and new energy.
+Moor Street is short, tucked between Old Compton Street and Charing Cross Road, just steps from Tottenham Court Road station.
+The name likely dates to the 17th century and may tie back to the Moorfields area, or to early traders with North African roots, a common naming influence in that era.
+It sits right in the middle of Soho's creative and entertainment district.

-One of the standout spots on Moor Street is the historic Coach and Horses pub, famous for its literary connections and long-time association with journalist Jeffrey Bernard.
-Just opposite, Maison Bertaux, a much-loved French patisserie since 1871, has served artists and performers for generations, making it one of Soho’s oldest and most character-filled cafés.
+One of the standout spots is the historic Coach and Horses pub, known for its literary connections and its long association with journalist Jeffrey Bernard.
+Just opposite, Maison Bertaux, a much-loved French patisserie since 1871, has served artists and performers for generations.

 The Soho GazetteDelivered weekly to your inboxJoin 12,000+ Soho insiders